ara-framework/website/website/blog/2019-08-22-universal-rendering-in-flask.md

 ![flask-example-vue-render](/website/img/blog/flask-example-vue-render.png)

-The rendered view is not interactive yet, if we type something in the input the heading text is not updated.
+The rendered view is not interactive yet, if we type something in the input element the heading text is not updated.
 It's happening because we're not loading the client script.

 ## Hydrate Nova views on the browser

-Hydration is the process of mounting a view component on the browser using the state used whe it was rendered on the server.
+Hydration is the process of mounting a view component on the browser using the state used when it was rendered on the server.

 In order to hydrate the views we need to load the `client.js` script on the browser.